 This course is divided into theoretical and practical components.
 The lectures in the course cover the theoretical concepts that underpin structural geology (stress, strain and rheology), the description, identification and classification of deformation structures in rocks, and the significance of these structures This course is divided into theoretical and practical components.
-The lectures in the course cover the theoretical concepts that underpin structural geology (stress, strain and rheology), the description, identification and classification of deformation structures in rocks, and the significance of these structures for reconstructing strain and stress patterns in rocks.
+The lectures in the course cover the theoretical concepts that underpin structural geology (stress, strain and rheology), the description, identification and classification of deformation structures in rocks, strain and rheology), the description, identification and classification of deformation structures in rocks, and the significance of these structures for reconstructing strain and stress patterns in rocks.
 The practical component of the course covers aspects related to 3D measurement of geological structural elements and their representation via stereographic projection, and common techniques for the measurement and interpretation of strain patterns in rocks.